saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 #### Note

 Negative
-: You will want to check `.sauce/config.yml` to see which version of cypress you are running in Saucectl and match the version here.
+: You will want to check `.sauce/config.yml` to see which version of cypress you are running in saucectl and match the version here.
 You can also use a newer version of Cypress, however you will want to check to make sure your project structure stays the same, as well as your files.
-If Saucectl asks to overwrite files when it installs the new version, choose **No** in the npm workflow.
+If saucectl asks to overwrite files when it installs the new version, choose **No** in the npm workflow.

 Now run `npm install` again to install the extra dependencies specified in `package.json`.
 Now in your folder you should see: